-While the COVID-19 pandemic has had an adverse impact on our business, we recognized federal taxable income in 2022 based on our operating and non-operating results along with provisions of the Tax Cuts and Jobs Act that limit interest expense deduction and the annual use of Net Operating Loss ("NOL") carryforwards, and requires companies to capitalize and amortize research and development costs.
+While our business has incurred net losses on a GAAP basis, we recognized federal taxable income in 2022 based on our operating and non-operating results along with provisions of the Tax Cuts and Jobs Act that limit interest expense deduction and the annual use of Net Operating Loss ("NO") carryforwards, and requires companies to capitalize and amortize research and development costs.
 As a result, we expect to be a U.S. federal cash taxpayer in 2023, and we also expect to benefit from the usage of NOLs in 2023 to the extent available.
 We expect to continue to benefit from our NOLs and certain tax credits in the near-term beyond 2023.